centeractive/koia/README.md

 <img align="left" src="./doc/koialogo.png">

-Koia is an [angular-based](https://angular.io/), open-source webtool for everyone to create simple graphics in minutes.
-It offers a modern and minimalistic approach to creating tables, charts, graphs and pivot tables of your data.
+Koia is an [angular-based](https://angular.io/), open-source web application for visualizing and anylyzing table-like data structures.
+It offers a modern and minimalistic approach for creating flat tables, pivot-tables, summaries, relationship graphs and charts of your data.

-Koia has originally been developed for analyzing and visualizing **log data** fetched with the [**Retrospective Log Analyzer**](https://retrospective.centeractive.com/)
+Koia has originally been developed for analyzing and visualizing **log data** collected and structured with the [**Retrospective Log Analyzer**](https://retrospective.centeractive.com/)
 ![alt text](./doc/retrospective.png "Retrospective Log Analyzer") from files (local and remote), [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).

-Use it straight away at [**https://www.koia.io**](https://www.koia.io) or continue reading.
+Use Koia straight away at [**https://www.koia.io**](https://www.koia.io) or continue reading.

 ## Why Koia?